UNdot33K/ScriptKiddie_AV/README.md

 them, it's a good practice to avoid running and possibly delete if you are certain they are not part of a software that you installed or related to your system.
-Another implementation could be the search for "Alternate Data Stream files", ADS can be used by malware to hide files in a NTFS volume, although implementing it requires more testing, in case it produces false alarms which might add up to the total.
+Another implementation could be the search for "Alternate Data Stream files", ADS can be used by malware to hide files in a NTFS volume.

 # Q & A